lilithrv/backend-proyecto-final-desafio-latam/README.md

 }
 ```

-To remove a book from favorites
+To remove a book from favorites:

 ```
 METHOD: DELETE